 CDMOs in China and US are forecast to see fastest growth: analysis

-As the world’s contract development and manufacturing organizations (CDMOs) meet this week at CPHI Frankfurt, a new analysis — published by De Facto — finds that companies in China and the United States are best positioned to capitalize on outsourcing trends.
+An analysis — published by De Facto — finds that contract development and manufacturing organizations (CDMOs) in China and the United States are best positioned to capitalize on outsourcing trends.

 The analysis from Brian Scanlan, advisor of life sciences at Edgewater Capital Partners, predicts that CDMOs in China and the U.S. will experience the fastest growth, with antibody-drug conjugates (ADCs), monoclonal antibodies (mAbs), proteolysis targeting chimeras (PROTACs), and sterile filling anticipated to drive demand in 2026.